elastic/integrations/packages/azure_billing/docs/README.md

 ## Scope

-There are three supported scope for this integration:
+There are three supported scopes for this integration:

 * Subscription
 * Department
 * Billing Account

-The integration uses the Subscription ID as default scope for the billing data.
+The integration uses the Subscription ID as the default scope for the billing data.

-To change the scope, expand the section "Collect Azure Billing metrics" in the integration settings and set one of the two available options (if you set both, the billing account scope take precedence over deparment):
+To change the scope, expand the data stream section named "Collect Azure Billing metrics" in the integration settings and set one of the two available options (if you set both, the billing account scope take precedence over the department):

 * `Billing Scope Department`
 * `Billing Scope Account ID`

 ## Data Sources

 The integration retrieves two kinds of data:

 * [Usage details](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/consumption-api-overview#usage-details-api), from the Consumption API.
-* [Forecast](https://docs.microsoft.com/en-us/rest/api/cost-management/forecast) information, from the Cost Management API.
+* [Forecast](https://docs.microsoft.com/en-us/rest/api/cost-management/forecast) information from the Cost Management API.

 ## Costs